Benjamin F. Cheatham: Civil War

-Cheatham continued as a division commander under Bragg at the Battle of Chickamauga and, following that rare Confederate victory in the West, and in the battles around Chattanooga, including Missionary Ridge, where Bragg was defeated by Grant.
+Cheatham continued as a division commander under Bragg at the Battle of Chickamauga and, following that rare Confederate victory in the West, in the battles around Chattanooga, including Missionary Ridge, where Bragg was defeated by Grant.
 He helped block the Union Army in the final hours of the battle.

-In 1864, Cheatham fought well in the Atlanta Campaign under General Joseph E. Johnston, and later Lt.
+In 1864, Cheatham fought well in the Atlanta campaign under General Joseph E. Johnston, and later Lt.
 Gen. John Bell Hood, inflicting heavy casualties on William T. Sherman's Union Army at the Battle of Kennesaw Mountain, and was wounded at the Battle of Ezra Church.
 He took over command of Hood's corps when Hood was elevated to command the army on July 18, and led his corps in the battles around Atlanta.

 Cheatham's most famous service came as a corps commander under Hood in the Franklin-Nashville Campaign.
 He was engaged in all the major battles of the campaign, receiving notoriety when the Union Army under Maj.
 Gen. John M. Schofield was able to slip by him and escape from the Battle of Spring Hill, which foiled Hood's plan and led to the disastrous Confederate defeat at Franklin the next day.
 Hood accused Cheatham of dereliction of duty and the enmity between them lasted for the rest of their lives.
 Hood's recently discovered papers, which include numerous letters based on supposition and hearsay from high-level generals, fail to confirm that Cheatham refused to execute Hood's orders to block the turnpike and that he was against launching a night attack.
-After the collapse of Hood's army at Nashville, Cheatham joined Johnston's motley command for the Carolinas Campaign as a division commander, the highest position this small army could justify.
+After the collapse of Hood's army at Nashville, Cheatham joined Johnston's motley command for the Carolinas campaign as a division commander, the highest position this small army could justify.
 He surrendered to General Sherman in North Carolina in April 1865.

 During the war, Cheatham rode the horse Old Isham, named after Isham Harris, the Confederate Governor of Tennessee.

 Postbellum life

 Marriage and family

 Shortly after the war, he married in his 40s for the first time, to Anna Bell Robertson of North Carolina (she was no relation to his line of Robertsons).
 She was the sister of one of his war-time aides.
 They had five children together: Benjamin Franklin Jr., Patton Robertson, Joseph Johnston, Medora Cheatham Hodgson, and Alice.

-Their son Benjamin Franklin Cheatham, Jr. (1867–1944) was a major general in the U.S. Army, serving with distinction in the Spanish–American War and World War I. He served as quartermaster general from 1926 to 1930.
+Their son Benjamin Franklin Cheatham, Jr. (1867–1944) was a major general in the U.S. Army, serving in the Spanish–American War and World War I. In the former, he was defeated by General Juan Cailles's forces in the Battle of Mabitac.
+Cheatham, Jr. served as quartermaster general from 1926 to 1930.
 During his tenure in the latter position, he supervised landscaping improvements to Arlington National Cemetery, including restoration of the Lee Mansion and the building of the Tomb of the Unknowns.
 He is buried at Arlington.

 Their daughter Medora married Telfair Hodgson Jr., the treasurer of Sewanee: The University of the South and a developer of Belle Meade, Tennessee, whose own father, Telfair Hodgson, was Sewanee's third vice chancellor.